What is social policy?

 Social policy is, in broad terms, public policy that relates to social issues.
-These social issues relate to our wellbeing and are subject areas such as housing, healthcare, education, money, jobs, welfare benefits - in short, the types of issues brought to the Scottish CAB Service.
+These social issues relate to our wellbeing and include things like housing, healthcare, education, money, jobs, welfare benefits - in short, the types of issues brought to Citizens Advice Bureaux and to our consumer service.

 - to ensure that individuals do not suffer through lack of knowledge of their rights and responsibilities, or of the services available to them, or through an inability to express their need effectively and, equally